 The last two possible anomalies concern the 53 patients noted as being pregnant.
 Two of them are aged in their seventies whereas the average age of pregnant women is 32 and all the others are no older than 42.
 Note that the value of either "age" or "pregnant" could be faulty for each case, and there is no way to decide which is the culprit.

-The second possible anomaly focuses on the thyroid assay T3.
-Expert endocrinological knowledge would be needed to judge whether or not this T3 value is truly anomalous: the others clearly are!
+The other possible anomaly focus on thyroid assays.
+Expert endocrinological knowledge would be needed to judge whether or not these values are truly anomalous: the others clearly are!

 class = 0 (75 cases, 99% `1')